 - You notice changes in your vision (like blurry, wavy or blank spots in your field of vision);

-- You notice a lot of new floaters or flashes in your vision;
+- You notice new floaters or flashes in your vision;

 - You suddenly lose some vision;

-- You have eye pain, headache, red eye, nausea and vomiting.
+- You have a red eye or eye pain, especially if associated with headache, nausea or vomiting.

 “It’s important to remember that although there is a lot of concern about coronavirus, common sense precautions can significantly reduce your risk of getting infected.
 So wash your hands a lot, follow good contact lens hygiene and avoid touching or rubbing your nose, mouth and especially your eyes,” says ophthalmologist Sonal Tuli, MD, a spokesperson for the American Academy of Ophthalmology.

-1. If you wear contact lenses, switch to glasses for a while.
+1. If you wear contact lenses, consider switching to glasses for a while.

-Contact lens wearers touch their eyes more than the average person.
+There's no evidence that wearing contact lenses increases your risk of coronavirus infection.
+But contact lens wearers touch their eyes more than the average person, Dr. Tuli points out.
 “Consider wearing glasses more often, especially if you tend to touch your eyes a lot when your contacts are in.
-Substituting glasses for lenses can decrease irritation and force you to pause before touching your eye,” Dr. Tuli advises.
-If you continue wearing contact lenses, follow these hygiene tips to limit your chances of infection.
+Substituting glasses for lenses can decrease irritation and force you to pause before touching your eye,” she advises.
+If you continue wearing contact lenses, follow these hygiene tips.

 2. Wearing glasses may add a layer of protection.

 Corrective lenses or sunglasses can shield your eyes from infected respiratory droplets.
-But they don’t provide 100% security.
+But keep in mind that they don’t provide 100% security.
 The virus can still reach your eyes from the exposed sides, tops and bottoms of your glasses.
 If you’re caring for a sick patient or potentially exposed person, safety goggles may offer a stronger defense.